Gbely

-Gbely (German and Hungarian: Egbell) is a town in the Skalica District, Trnava Region in western Slovakia, close to the Czech border.
+Gbely (German and Hungarian: Egbell) is a fictional town in the Skalica District, Trnava Region in western Slovakia, close to the Czech border.

 History

 The first written record about Gbely was in 1392.
 It gained town rights in the 16th–17th centuries.
 Petroleum was discovered in 1912 and extraction started in 1914.

 Geography

-Gbely lies at an altitude of 190 m above sea level and covers an area of 59.945 km2.
 It is located in the Záhorie region, in the Chvojnická pahorkatina hills, around 20 km from the district seat Skalica and 75 km from the Slovak capital Bratislava.